conjurer-rich/conjurer-web/_pages/sense-share-solve/solve-it.md

 The **🤝 Solve It** phase completes the **Sense It, Share It, Solve It** approach, but the journey doesn’t end here.
 Continuous improvement is key to maintaining fast flow and efficiency in dynamic environments.

 Ready to apply these strategies?
-Join one of our **[workshops](/workshops/)** to see how Sense It, Share It, Solve It can transform your organization.
+Join one of our **[workshops](/team-topologies-applied#workshops)** to see how Sense It, Share It, Solve It can transform your organization.

 Explore the entire **[Sense It, Share It, Solve It approach](/sense-share-solve/)** and drive meaningful change today.

+{% include call-to-action.html button_text="Contact us to learn more" url="/contact" title="Looking to improve your team's flow?
+Let's talk." %}